First treatment under my belt!

 I get the feeling…

-If I were to guess, I would say that my doctor’s love me and the nurses hate me.
-The doctors are excited to have somebody so fit, so well prepared in training her body to get through endurance events, with mental toughness.
+If I were to guess, I would say that my doctor’s love me but the nurses hate me.
+The doctors are excited to have somebody so fit, so well prepared in training her body to get through endurance events, showing up with mental toughness.
 They are confidently telling me I will beat this.
 It won’t be my favorite thing, but I am going to have a much easier time of it than most.
-With excitement in their eyes they tell me how often they talk about me to each other.
+With excitement in their eyes they tell me how about how amazed they are as they talk about me to each other.

 The nurses however, have to deal with a squirrelly triathlete who can’t sit still.
 For example, I started out the day by asking if I have to sit in the chair or if I can walk around.
 She gave me the okay.
 [Side note- the physical therapist at the hospital is also a triathlete.
 She explained that walking and moving around is a really great thing to do while getting the treatment instead of just sitting.
 She even gave me some therabands for some resistance training.
 Walking lunges while pushing my i.v. pole, here I come!]